- Selection Required: Select product options above before making new offer.

 Antique Empire Period Italian Folding Screen Six Painted Wood Panels in Gilt Bronze Frame

-This important and completely intact folding screen dates back to 1801-1805 is a rare example of Tuscan Empire and Lucchese neoclassical furniture, made during the Republic of Lucca, a renowned city near Florence, established by Napoleon Bonaparte on Dec.
-27, 1801, after his second successful conquest of Italy, driving out the Austrians.
-The Republic lasted less than four years; in June 1805 Napoleon granted Lucca to his sister Élisa Bonaparte as a principality, part of the new French Empire.
+Dating specifically to 1801-1805, this folding screen is a rare example of Tuscan Empire and Lucchese neoclassical furniture.
+It was created during the short-lived Republic of Lucca, established by Napoleon Bonaparte on December 27, 1801, following his conquest of Italy.
+The Republic lasted until June 1805, when Napoleon granted Lucca to his sister Élisa Bonaparte as a principality within the new French Empire.

 Richiesta informazioni